vinitrinh/kw-question-generation/README.md

-# KWIG!
-A Quick Keyword Based Question Generator that is fast and convenient
+# Keyword Based Question Generator

 This repo generates questions from a corpus or knowledge base using keywords.
 Importantly, no training is needed as it uses pre-trained models.